Learning Controlled Stochastic Differential Equations: Numerical Experiments

-\paragraph{Recovering the true controlled dynamics.} For \(K_{te}=5\) controls with \(a = -1, -1/2, 0, 1/2, 1\), spanning the set of possible controls \(\bmH\) with \(a \in [-1, 1]\), we generate and plot 100 sample paths using both the true and estimated coefficients, as shown in Figure \ref{fig:controlled_dubins_samples}, to evaluate the recovery of the true controlled dynamics.
-The estimated coefficients yield probability distributions that are visually comparable to the true ones, with matching means and variances over time.
-Notably, the five controls used for evaluation are not included in the training data.
+\paragraph{Recovering the true controlled dynamics.} For evaluation, we consider \(K_{\mathrm{te}}=5\) held-out controls with amplitudes \(\theta=-1,-1/2,0,1/2,1\).
+These amplitudes lie in the interior of the training range \([-1.2,1.2]\).
+We generate and plot 100 sample paths using both the true and estimated coefficients; see Figure~\ref{fig:controlled_dubins_samples}.
+The estimated coefficients yield probability distributions that are visually close to the true ones, with similar means and variances over time.